An Introduction to

 ASCII over Ethernet

-Ethernet TCP/IP is more reliable with its longer runs than its serial counterpart.
-Serial devices utilizing ASCII messages were the first to swap physical layers.
-The same ASCII data payload was put inside of a standard TCP/IP packet.
-This offers the additional benefit of a network that supports multiple nodes.
+Ethernet TCP/IP is more reliable over longer distances than its serial counterparts.
+Serial devices utilizing ASCII messages were among the first to swap physical layers to Ethernet.
+The same ASCII data payload is simply placed inside a standard TCP/IP packet.
+This offers the additional benefit of a network that supports multiple nodes, but it requires the receiver (the PLC) to manage connection states and port numbers rather than just monitoring a voltage signal.

 The Future of ASCII